jlucaspains/adowi2gh/README.md

 ### Common Issues

-1. **Authentication Failures**
+1. **PAT Authentication Failures**
-   - Verify PAT tokens and GitHub app (if applicable) have correct permissions
+   - Verify PAT tokens have correct permissions
    - Check token expiration dates
    - Ensure organization/repository access

+2. **GitHub App Authentication Issues**
+   - Ensure the private key file is in PEM format
+   - Verify the app is installed on the target organization/repository
+   - Check that the installation ID matches the target repository
+   - Confirm the app has the necessary permissions (Issues: Write, Metadata: Read, Pull requests: Write)

 2. **Configuration Issues**
    - Verify YAML syntax in config file